php-ru/symfony-docs-ru/components/var_dumper.rst

     function.
 This function dumps the variables using ``dump()`` and immediately ends the execution of the script (using :phpfunction:`exit`).

-    .. versionadded:: 4.1
-        The ``dd()`` helper method was introduced in Symfony 4.1.

 .. _var-dumper-dump-server:

 The Dump Server
 ---------------

-.. versionadded:: 4.1
-    The dump server was introduced in Symfony 4.1.

 The ``dump()`` function outputs its contents in the same browser window or console terminal as your own application.
 Sometimes mixing the real output